coolassassin/reactcci/README.md

 Default: `false`
 - `skipFinalStep`
 Allows you to switch off last checking step
 Default: `false`
+- `checkExistenceOnCreate`
+Allows you to switch on check component existence on create to avoid replacing
+Default: `false`
 - `templates`
 Object with structure of your component